This guide explains how to use the board for administrators.

 For example, if you submit a card that is currently in the “draft” step, it will transition to the “awaiting approval” step.

-■ Add Step
+■ Add step

 Click the [ADD STEP] button to add a step to the table.
 An editing screen will appear where you can enter the step details.